 Monkeys love bananas and so do I. They are social animals and the same can be said about me.
 We have a lot in common.

-The day I discovered Monkey Island, its residents stole my bananas and gave me a negative first impression.
+When I visited Monkey Island for the first time, its residents stole my bananas and gave me a negative first impression.
 Despite our similarities, we started off on the wrong foot.

 I was angry with those little monkeys and felt like strangling them.
 However, that didn’t prevent me from returning to their island again and again.
 Each time I dropped by, I picked a few guavas.
 As I did so, they stared at me defiantly.